Resources for Educators and Families

-Committee for Children (“CFC”) understands that many educators are looking for ways to share social emotional supports with their students during this challenging time.
-Due to the spread of COVID-19, we know there is a growing need for many schools to provide instruction and classroom materials online.
+Committee for Children understands that many educators are looking for ways to share social-emotional supports with their students during the COVID-19 pandemic.
+We know there is a growing need for many schools to provide instruction and classroom materials online.

-If you have access to your Second Step® curricula and teaching materials, CFC is expanding permission to use these materials for secure, remote presentation of student lessons on the Terms & Conditions below, through June 30, 2020.
+If you have access to your Second Step curricula and teaching materials, we’ve expanded permission to use these materials for secure, remote presentation of student lessons on the Terms & Conditions below, through June 30, 2021.
 This extended permission allows you to: